danielmcheng1/drone/writeup.md

 For certain missions (e.g. taking photos of parking along a long narrow street), the drone takes a series of timed shots, in expectation that  these photos will be stacked and "stitched" together to construct a final blended photo of the street (similar to a panorama).

 For this task, I selected Hugin, an open source photo processing package, because it fulfilled the two minimum requirements for stitching:
-1. __Input Flexibility__: Any number of images could be correctly blended into one final image
+1. __Scaling__: Any number of images could be correctly blended into one final image
 2. __Automation__: All stitching could be automated in a command line script

 Regarding the second point, Hugin offers Hugin Executor, a command line utility for stitching, aligning, and processing photos.
 Stitching is achieved by calling various other photo processing packages, such as nona, enblend, and cpfind that execute blending algorithms.